Skip to main content

 • R377 Intellectual disability (microarray only): This should be considered if you only want to investigate chromosomal causes, which will require a microarray;

-• R29 Intellectual disability: This should be considered if you want to investigate chromosomal and single-gene causes of developmental delay or intellectual disability (the test includes microarray and a whole genome sequencing (WGS) panel of all genes known to cause intellectual disability); and
+• R29 Intellectual disability: This should be considered if you want to investigate chromosomal and single-gene causes of developmental delay or intellectual disability (the test is a whole genome sequencing (WGS) panel of all genes known to cause intellectual disability); and

-• R27 Paediatric disorders: This should be considered if there is developmental delay or intellectual disability in association with congenital malformation or overgrowth, and you would like to investigate chromosomal and single-gene causes (the test includes microarray and a WGS ‘super panel’ (a panel comprised of several different constituent panels forming one large panel)).
+• R27 Paediatric disorders: This should be considered if there is developmental delay or intellectual disability in association with congenital malformation or overgrowth, and you would like to investigate chromosomal and single-gene causes.
+The test is a WGS ‘super panel’ (a panel comprised of several different constituent panels forming one large panel).
 Requesting R27 currently requires authorisation from clinical genetics services.

 • For tests that are undertaken using WGS, including R29 and R27, you will need to: